Emily Baldoni

 Emily Baldoni (née Fuxler; born 3 August 1984) is a Swedish actress.
 She was initially credited as Emily Foxler, a variant spelling of her birth name, before getting married and taking on her husband's surname professionally.
 She is best known for starring in the 2013 film Coherence.

 Personal life

-She is married to American actor and director Justin Baldoni, with whom she lives in Los Angeles.
+She is married to American actor and director Justin Baldoni, with whom she lives in Nashville, Tennessee.
 They have a daughter and a son.